lucaswiman/raft_2021_03/docs/Project6_LogReplication.md

 processing their replies.
 You will be able to append new log entries onto the leader log and those entries will appear on all of the followers.
-The leader will be able to bring any follower up to date if its log is missing many entries.
+The leader will be able to bring any follower up to date if its log is missing any entries.

 ## Some Wishful Thinking